-Weeping larch (Larix decidua "Pendula") is a moderately fast-growing European larch cultivar that grows to a modest height of 10 to 12 feet, boasting long, weeping branches.
-Unusually for a conifer, weeping larch is deciduous, dropping its needles in the fall.
+Weeping larch (Larix decidua 'Pendula') is a moderately fast-growing European larch cultivar that grows to a modest height of 10 to 12 feet, boasting long, weeping branches.
+Unusual for a conifer, the weeping larch is deciduous instead of an evergreen tree, dropping its needles in the fall.
 Weeping larch requires cool, moist conditions to thrive and regular pruning to maintain its weeping habit.

 Video of the Day

 A native of Central and Southern Europe, weeping larch does best in areas with cool summers and cold winters, suffering in humid conditions.
-The Missouri Botanical Garden site recommends the tree for U.S. Department of Agriculture plant hardiness zones 2 to 6, while Monrovia recommends USDA zones 3 to 6.
+The ideal location for the tree is in U.S. Department of Agriculture plant hardiness zones 2 to 6.
 The tree will tolerate light shade, though full sunlight is optimal.
-The tree will not grow in full shade and does poorly in heavily polluted urban conditions.
+The tree won't grow in full shade and does poorly in heavily polluted urban conditions.

 Maintain Soil Moisture

 A very wet, gravelly soil is ideal for this tree, which doesn't tolerate drought.
 Water at least once a week during dry periods to keep the soil moist.
-Maintain soil moisture, and prevent competitive weeds by mulching with 3 to 4 inches of an organic material such as wood chips, shredded bark, well-rotted manure or seasoned compost.
+Maintain soil moisture and prevent competitive weeds by mulching the tree with 3 to 4 inches of an organic material such as wood chips, shredded bark, well-rotted manure, or seasoned compost.
 Keep the mulch several inches away from the trunk and extend it until just past the tree canopy.

 Prune to Maintain Shape